onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The infinite game by definition is one that is not self-terminating - how do we steer civilization?

 In the end, it is all about love and consciousness

-> "The best way, perhaps the only way, to change others is to become an example." - [Naval](https://x.com/NavalismHQ/status/1931184841397252221)

 "The Next Buddha will be a Sangha" – Thich Nhat Hanh https://en.wikipedia.org/wiki/Sangha